trevorbox/service-mesh-patterns/egressgateway-originate-tls/README.md

 # TLS origination

 In attempting to originate TLS through an egress gateway and trust a ca certificate I found a strange behavior with the DestinationRule's exportTo functionality.
 Since the certificate needs to be mounted on the egress gateway pod only I believe we need to use exportTo: '.' for the DestinationRule that originates tls in the control plane namespace.
 This causes the request to fail however - even without any ca certificate defined and TLS mode SIMPLE.
-The egress gateway envoy log simply says "upstream_reset_before_response_started{connection termination}" and fails with a 503 error.
+The egress gateway envoy log states "upstream_reset_before_response_started{connection termination}" and fails with a 503 error (see istio-egressgateway-503-error.log).
 How should the DestinationRule be configured for this use case?
 Is there any example available?

-Example service mesh, application and egressgateway deployment can be found here to replicate the issue.
+Example service mesh, application and egress gateway deployment can be found here to replicate the use case: https://github.com/trevorbox/service-mesh-patterns/tree/destinationrule-tls-origination/egressgateway-originate-tls

 ## Create root ca configmap